buildbot/buildbot/master/docs/manual/cfg-workers-openstack.rst

 Install dependencies
 --------------------

-OpenStackLatentWorker requires python-novaclient v3.0 or newer to work, you can install it with pip install python-novaclient.
+OpenStackLatentWorker requires python-novaclient to work, you can install it with pip install python-novaclient.

 Get an Account in an OpenStack cloud
 ------------------------------------